Rep. Al Green after Mueller findings released: 'Impeachment is not dead'

 The nearly two-year-long investigation "did not draw a conclusion" on whether Trump obstructed justice, but did hand over the responsibility of determining "whether the conduct described in the report constitutes a crime" to the attorney general's office.

-Barr stated that "while this report does not conclude that the President committed a crime, it also does not exonerate him."
+Barr wrote, "The Special Counsel states that 'while this report does not conclude that the President committed a crime, it also does not exonerate him.'"

 Fox News' Victor Garcia contributed to this report.